vesor/notes/deepnet_benchmark.md

 For faster/mask rcnn, low proposal can improve infer speed, please compare pipeline.config of the lowproposal config.

-### TODO

-label person with bike, instead of considering it as bike.

-label empty (background) images.

-label frames which perform bad.

 ### related projects

 tensorflow model/object_detection